m27frogy/CBQF/README.md

 2. Download and install [Firefox](https://www.mozilla.org/en-US/firefox/new/).
 3. Install selenium-webdriver with a command similar to this: `gem install selenium-webdriver`
 4. Install Nokogiri with a command similar to this: `gem install nokogiri`
+5. Install PDFKit with a command similar to this: `gem install pdfkit`

 > I don't maintain these pre-install projects, so please look for online solutions if you have difficulty installing these.